open-ce/open-ce/doc/README.yaml.md

 horovod environment, you will get a build of both pytorch and tensorflow as well because of the specified imported environments listed in this section.

-Using URL's for `imported_envs` is also supported.
+Using URLs for `imported_envs` is also supported.
 For example, the following imports a local PyTorch env, and a TensorFlow env pulled directly from GitHub.

 ```yaml